A guide through some of the phrases, jargon and lingo used in timeshare.

 The Timeshare Council

-Is an RDO financed enterprise with a website where imparts industry advice onto consumers?
+An RDO financed enterprise with a website which imparts 'industry advice' onto consumers.

 Timeshare Task Force